Contributor: Greg Connellan

 • matters brought upon a judgment previously granted by the Supreme Court or County Court.

-It is important to make sure that an action is brought within the correct jurisdiction, because otherwise the court can strike out the matter (cancel the action) and award costs against the person bringing the action (s 101(c) MC Act).
+It is important to bring an action within the correct jurisdiction, because otherwise the court can strike out the matter and award costs against the person bringing the action (s 101(c) MC Act).
 The Magistrates’ Court does not have jurisdiction in a civil case unless expressly enacted by statute and any sum claimed is within the Magistrates’ Court limit.

 Under section 101, the court may amend the complaint to bring the proceeding within its jurisdiction, or stay the proceeding pending an application to transfer the proceeding to a higher court.

 The Magistrates’ Court encourages parties to resolve their civil disputes through mediation and has the power to refer parties to mediation (s 108 MC Act).
-A mediation process flowchart is available on the Magistrates’ Court website (www.magistratescourt.vic.gov.au; select “Practice directions and publications”, then “Mediation process 2011 – flowchart”).
-The website also has practice directions relating to mediation.
+Information about mediation is available on the Magistrates’ Court website (www.mcv.vic.gov.au; select “Civil matters” then “Mediation”).
 For an overview of mediation, see “Mediation”.

 The Dispute Settlement Centre of Victoria (DSCV) describes mediation as a form of dispute resolution in which an impartial third party helps people in dispute to communicate and negotiate.